Kenkron/normals_from_shading/readme.md

 along the x/y axis.
 This would make bumps look like dents, and vice-versa.

-Because the initial normal map in
+Because the initial normal map is convex, the algorithm will tend to be convex overe all.
+This is often correct, but not always.